Xinhe-Peng/Final-project/README.md

 Groups would be divided into three queues, based on the number of customers in th groups.

-### Simulation's variables of uncertainty
+### Simulation's variables of uncertainty:

-List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).
-For each such variable, how did you decide the range and which probability distribution to use?
-Do you think it's a good representation of reality?
+- Time each group of customers would spend

 ## Instructions on how to use the program: